Mayo Clinic's approach

 A multidisciplinary team

 The team approach is built into Mayo Clinic's structure.
-You will have a lead physician who coordinates your care with a team that may include internal medicine breast specialists from the Breast Clinic, medical oncologists, breast radiologists, radiation oncologists, surgeons (breast and plastic), psychologists, pathologists, laboratory professionals, nurse practitioners, physician assistants, nurses, genetic counselors, bioinformaticians, physical therapists, researchers, pharmacists and others.
+You will have a lead physician who coordinates your care with a team of top doctors and specialists.
+That team may include:

 An individualized approach

 Your care team works with you to develop an individualized plan that meets your needs.
-They will talk with you about the possibility of genetic testing, which, along with your family medical history, laboratory tests and physical examination, may help your medical team understand how your cancer developed and how you might respond to various treatments.
-Genetic testing is useful in many ways, including:
+Your team will talk with you about the possibility of genetic testing, which, along with your family medical history, laboratory tests and physical examination, may help your medical team understand how your cancer developed and how you might respond to various treatments.

-• Sequencing the tumor.
-At Mayo Clinic tumor sequencing is increasingly used to select treatment for patients with breast cancer.
-For women whose treatment isn't working, this type of test can help explain why and indicate a drug that might work better.
-It involves doing a tumor biopsy, analyzing the tissue genetically and then basing a recommendation for treatment on the results of that analysis.
+- Sequencing the tumor.
+At Mayo Clinic tumor sequencing is increasingly used to select treatment for people with breast cancer.
+When the usual treatments aren't working, this type of test can help explain why and indicate a medicine that might work better.
+Tumor sequencing involves collecting a sample of cancer cells, analyzing the tissue genetically and then basing a recommendation for treatment on the results of that analysis.

 Because of its rich history of genomic research and its large clinical practice, Mayo Clinic is at the forefront of efforts to integrate precision medicine into clinical care.
-It is among the few major medical institutions to include pharmacogenomics data in its electronic medical record (EMR) system.
-In addition, the clinic has invested in a complete upgrade of its EMR system so that it's ready for the rapid expansion of precision medicine into routine medical care.
+Mayo Clinic includes pharmacogenomics data in its electronic medical record system.

 Familial Cancer Program